Norm Semanko

-Norm Semanko is a former Idaho Republican Party chairman and currently practices law at Moffatt Thomas.
+Norm Semanko is a former Idaho Republican Party chairman and currently practices law at Parsons Behle and Latimer.

 Career

 After earning a bachelor's degree from the University of Idaho and law degree from Georgetown University.
 Semanko began working as a lawyer in the state of Idaho in 1993.
 Semanko specializes in environmental law, with a particular emphasis on water resources issues.

-Semanko has served on a number of advisory boards, including time as president of the Coalition for Idaho Water, as president of the Food Producers of Idaho, and was on Eagle City Council where he served has president.
+Semanko has served on a number of advisory boards, including time as president of the Coalition for Idaho Water, as president of the Food Producers of Idaho, and was on Eagle City Council where he served as president.

-Semanko was the executive director and general counsel for the Idaho Water Users Association (IWUA) from 2000 to 2016.
+Semanko was the executive director and general counsel for the Idaho Water Users Association (IWUA) from 2000 to 2017.

-He currently practices law at Moffatt Thomas.
-He has been an Attorney of Counsel since 2011, became a partner in 2017 and leads the Water, Environmental, and Natural Resources Law Practice Groups side of the firm.
+He currently practices law at Parsons Behle and Latimer where he is the Managing Shareholder of the Boise Office and leads the firm's Water Law Practice Group in the Pacific Northwest.
+He was previously with Moffatt Thomas, where he became a partner in 2017 and headed up the Water, Environmental, and Natural Resources Law Practice Groups side of the firm.